Hundreds gather in Montreal to remember victims of attack on Pittsburgh synagogue

 “Our hearts are with the Jewish community in Pittsburgh and across Canada,” he said.
 “May the families of those murdered be comforted and may the injured recover quickly and fully.
 We’re working with U.S. authorities and ready to assist if required.”

 Monday’s vigils follow similar gatherings Sunday in Halifax, Vancouver and Ottawa.
-More events are planned Tuesday in Winnipeg and Hamilton, Ont.
+More events are planned Tuesday in Winnipeg and Hamilton.

 — With files from Tara Deschamps in Toronto.